GoKEV/GoKEV-lab-deck/README.md

         * `workshop_title` Senior Specialist Solutions Architect (position or title of the presenter)
         * `workshop_message` Email address or contact info of the presenter (displays as the third line on presenter details of title slide)
         * `workshop_prompt` This is the display of the terminal prompt on the slides that show a terminal window
+    * Lab Overrides
         * `labs` :: `http://ansible.red/deck-ansible/?labs` (no value is required - simply passing this empty variable forces labs-only display mode and will not show the deck
         * `nolabs` :: `http://ansible.red/deck-ansible/?nolabs` (no value is required - opposite of `labs`, this variable forces deck-only display mode and will not show the labs
         * without `labs` or `nolabs` the default behavior is to show labs at the end of each section.
         * `force` :: `http://ansible.red/deck-ansible/?force` (no value is required).
 This can be used on its own or in combination with labs, nolabs, person as: `?person=shadd&nolabs&force`.
 This parameter shows the status on the HTML output to display the mode.
 Output is something like:  "LAB LIMIT 2 = No Labs, only deck" on the very top white line of the deck throughout the entire presentation.

 ## Notes